LaravelDaily/Laravel-Reservations-Course/course/10 - My Activities and Cancel.md

 ![](images/my-activities-navigation.png)

 Now let's show the data!
-First, we need to get it in the Controller and order by the `start_time`.
+First, we need to get it in the Controller and order by `start_time`.

 **app/Http/Controllers/MyActivityController.php**:
 ```php